parasitid/vertx-twitterclient/README.md

-# Vert.x Gradle Template
+# Vert.x Twitter Client

-Template project for creating a Vert.x module with a Gradle build.

-Clone this and adapt it to easily develop Vert.x modules using Gradle as your build tool.

-By default this module contains a simple Java verticle which listens on the event bus and responds to `ping!` messages with `pong!`.

-This template also shows you how to write tests in Java, Groovy, Ruby and Python
+This verticle is a simple twitter client

+Please clone this and add the unit tests & doc for me ;)

 See the [build script](build.gradle) for the list of useful tasks